vestalisvirginis/synphage/docs/short_guide.md

 - `MacOS` :material-apple:
 - `Windows` :material-microsoft-windows:

-The binaries in the python `wheel` are built universally so as far as you have a python interpreter with the minimum version `>=3.9` you are all set.
+The binaries in the python `wheel` are built universally so as far as you have `Python 3.11` you are all set.

 ### Via pip

-Users installing synphage with pip, need to have Blast+ installed as well (see [Additional dependencies](#additional-dependencies)).
+Users installing synphage with pip, need to have Blast+ installed as well (see [requirement installation](installation.md#/pip-dependencies)).

 ```bash
 # Latest